kunshksingh/orcl-image-detection/README.md

 Looks at gaze points from eye-tracking data to determine the time spent looking at each object within the pedestrian simulation

 Using OpenCV, Pytorch (YoloV5's model)

+Used Roboflow to annotate images to train YoloV5 Model